kmishra9/PL2-AWS-Setup/README.md

 ###### TODO
   - Get all provisioners 100% working
-  - Set proper security group on EC2_analysis_instance and connect to private_dns
   - Create and link to an example, fake, filled-in PL2 Documentation Template
   - Create a template MSSEI + update(redact(copy(KaiserFlu MSSEI)))
   - Fill in readme for EC2/provisioner_scripts